Enhancing the Hyperpolarizability of Crystals with Quantum Geometry

-In this Letter, we bridge this gap in knowledge by deploying the modern notions of band topology and quantum geometry.
+In this Letter, we bridge this gap by deploying the modern notions of band topology and quantum geometry.
 We show that the crystalline-symmetry-protected topology of $\pi$-conjugated chains induces a lower bound on the quantum metric, and thus on the hyperpolarizability.
-Then, we use numerical simulations to demonstrate the~tunability of non-linear, quantum geometry-driven optical responses of a variety of one-dimensional crystals in which the band topology is controllable by an external parameter, such as lattice strain.
+Then, we use numerical simulations to demonstrate the~tunability of nonlinear, quantum geometry-driven optical responses of a variety of one-dimensional crystals in which the band topology is controllable by an external parameter, such as lattice strain.
 Finally, we propose a general semiclassical picture to explain these remarkable optical properties, based on the scaling of quantum metric and band gaps with external parameters.
-Overall, our findings provide a novel interpretation of otherwise elusive experimental observations, along with guiding principles for identifying and engineering materials for non-linear optics.
+Importantly, our theory offers a topological explanation for the distinct hyperpolarizabilities of the \textit{cis} and \textit{trans} isomers of $\pi$-conjugated linear polymers shown in Fig.~\ref{Fig1}(d)~\cite{Sinclair1988}.
+Unlike the \textit{cis} configuration, the topological windings of the Bloch eigenvector in the \textit{trans} configuration support the geometric enhancements of the optical matrix elements associated with the nonlinear optical responses.
+Overall, our findings provide a novel interpretation of otherwise elusive experimental observations, along with guiding principles for identifying and engineering materials for nonlinear optics.